The rise of the "progressive" totalitarian

 (From The Conservative Reformation and Its Theology.
 Philadelphia: J.B.
 Lippincott & Co., 1872, pp. 195-96.)

 As Neuhaus recognized in the essay linked to above, this principle holds as true for society and the body politic as for religious denominations (see the remarkable evolution of both the rhetoric of the "gay rights" movement over, oh, the past decade or so, and the state of politically correct discourse on the issue).
-Jonah Goldberg's remarkable book Liberal Fascism exposes the essentially totalitarian nature of "progressive" politics (and embarrasses "progressivism" by documenting its early historical romance with a movement its political theorists would, after World War II, labor mightily to define as a movement of the Right) , and its impulse not to refute its opponents, but to personal discredit and by all possible means silence them.
-The process is essentially the one Krauth and Neuhaus describe: first, claim the right to toleration; then-briefly- tolerate; and finally, eliminate all viewpoints other than one's own.
-Can the concept of political correctness itself be better expressed, or its essentially fascist nature more clear?
+Jonah Goldberg's remarkable book Liberal Fascism exposes the essentially totalitarian nature of "progressive" politics and embarrasses "progressivism" by documenting its early historical romance with a movement its political theorists would, after World War II, labor mightily to define as a movement of the Right.
+The infatuation of American liberals with Benito Mussolini and his brand of Fascism is an embarrassment by now almost completely forgotten, most of all by the American Left!
+Those ironically called "liberals" come by their characteristic impulse not so much to refute their opponents as to personally discredit and by all possible means silence or even destroy them quite honestly; it has an extensive background and history on the Left.
+The process is essentially the one Krauth and Neuhaus describe: first, tp claim the right to toleration as a minority viewpoint for what at the time may seem to most to be a rather outrageous position; then- briefly- to grudgingly tolerate those with whom they disagree; and finally, having secured and consolidated power, to suppress all viewpoints other than their own.
+The "march through the institutions" which has turned American universities from havens of free inquiry and unfettered thoughts into institutions of political indoctrination has taken place in virtually every influential arena of North American and European society and has followed the same three steps.
+Can the concept of political correctness itself be better expressed, or its essentially fascist nature more clear, than by its characteristic adherence to the final stage in precisely the process Krauth described?

 Here is John Williamson's NRO article on the Hobby Lobby case.
 And here is a brief excursus on the theme by Scott Johnson at Powerline.
 Make no mistake: the battle being waged right now against the Obama administration and its war on religion is not just about religion.

-In the last analysis, it's about whether we are a free people, free do dissent, or denizens of a socially totalitarian nation whose only legal option is to conform.
+In the last analysis, it's about whether we are a free people, free to dissent as individuals from the convictions of the majority (and of those in power) , or denizens of a socially totalitarian nation whose only legal option is to conform.